 True to its name, it's located on the east end of the Village, just off Rte.
 4.

 Accessible on foot from the public parking lot on the North side of Rte.
-4 (where there are EV charging stations), there is talk of creating a walking path entirely along the river, which would be awesome.
+4 (where there are EV charging stations), there's also a brand new walking path along the river.